 While parents can begin their babysitter search in a variety of ways, it’s most common for them to turn to their inner circle (think: Family, friends and neighbors) for referrals, says Brown.
 Ask loved ones and pals which sitters they’ve used and liked to weed out those who will (and wouldn’t) work.
 Brown also mentions that social media networks and online groups—like Facebook or Nextdoor—could also offer great local sitter recommendations.

-Arguably, the best place to start is with a personal recommendation, says Leah Clarkson, cofounder of NannyTrack.
-Ask friends, family members, coworkers and your postnatal yoga pals which sitters they’ve used and liked, and you’re already on the right track for weeding out those who wouldn’t work.
-Of course, just because someone recommended a sitter to you doesn’t mean they’re the right one for your family.
-For example, you might feel nervous about a 14-year-old caring for your preemie.
-So ask lots of questions about the potential sitter before you even call to scope them out.
-And don’t feel pressured to hire someone just because they were recommended by your mother-in-law.
+Of course, just because a sitter was recommended to you doesn’t mean they’ll be the right one for your family.
+For example, you might feel nervous about a 14-year-old caring for your preemie, even if you know their family well.
+With that in mind, ask lots of questions about the potential babysitter before you call to scope them out.
+Plus, don’t feel pressured to hire a sitter just because they were recommended by someone you know.

 Organizations you trust

 Moms on The Bump message boards say they often hire their babies’ daycare teachers or the people who care for the kids during services at their places of worship or other community centers—and Brown agrees.
 Why?
 Well, a lot of the time those organizations do background checks and require specific training, such as infant CPR.
 (Of course, you’ll want to double-check with the organization to be sure.)
 Another bonus: Your child already knows those people, so they’ll probably feel more comfortable with them from the get-go.